 As a reference, this is a war between the Mapuches and the Spanish that endured for hundreds of years.

-It is thought that the blue color is for the Pacific Ocean; white represents the snow-covered Andes mountains, and the red color signifies all the blood spilled during the fight against Spain to achieve independence.
+It is thought that the blue colour symbolizes the Pacific Ocean; white represents the snow-covered Andes mountains, and the red colour signifies all the blood spilled during the fight against Spain to achieve independence.